What is a brass core chip?

 Are all brass core chips suspect?

 No. There are still a vast number of brass core chips that were manufactured by legitimate companies and used in casinos.
 To the best of our knowledge, chips acquired more than two years ago are not suspect.
-Only those chips listed above are reasonable to suspect at this time, but all chips should be physically examined and their background should be probed.
+Only those chips listed above are reasonable to suspect at this time, but all chips should be physically examined, and their background should be probed.

 Keep in mind that there are legitimate chips of the identical denominations and colors from the same casinos as the counterfeits.
 These genuine chips should not be devalued due to the existence of counterfeits.
 Be wary of odd colored chips and chips in unused condition.

 It is also important to know whom you are dealing with so that you have recourse.
-Make a record of any chips that you buy and ask for a receipt, and, of course, buy from a CC&GTCC member who ascribes to our Code of Ethics.
+Make a record of any chips that you buy and ask for a receipt, and, of course, buy from a CCA member who ascribes to our Code of Ethics.

 What can I do if I think I have a counterfeit chip?

 You should immediately contact the person from whom you obtained the chip.
 You should seek 100% satisfaction from this person as called for in our Code of Ethics.
 If you are not satisfied, you may file a claim with the Club’s Claims Director.
 You should also contact me with any information that might help in the investigation.
 This matter remains open and any additional information will be turned over to the proper authorities.
-The sale of counterfeit chips may constitute fraud and the production of counterfeits may violate the Hobby Protection Act.
+The sale of counterfeit chips may constitute fraud, and the production of counterfeits may violate the Hobby Protection Act.

 Brass Core Investigation Interim Report